[Published February 25, 2021]

-Learn more about the current restrictions in France in this Altair Alert.
+Learn more about the latest COVID restrictions in Ireland and the UK in this Altair Alert.

 [Published July 17, 2020] In June 2020, Altair’s Global Consulting Services team conducted a pulse survey of Altair’s Client Services and Operations team members to gauge their clients’ reactions to the impacts of the COVID-19 pandemic.
 View our findings in our benchmark.